Weeks-UNC/StructureAnalysis/README.md

 SVG files can be edited with Adobe Illustrator.

 # contactDistanceHistogram.py
+Maps internucleotide pairs onto provided secondary structure in ct format.
+Returns a histogram of the contact distances between these pairs.
+The contact distance histrogram is plotted against a histogram of all pairwise distances in the given secondary structure.

+*Contact Distance* is a measurement of the shortest path between two nucleotides where the RNA secondary structure is represented as a graph with nucleotides as vertices and with base pair and backbone connections as edges.
+The contact distance is calculated using a "breadth first search" algorithm, implemented in RNAtools2.

 ### Requirements
+This script requires the python 2 modules matplotlib and numpy.
+The python script RNAtools2 is also required, available here: https://github.com/Weeks-UNC/RNATools

 ### Required Inputs
+**Deletion File** - list of nucleotide pairs and their frequency.
+See *File Description* section at bottom of readme for more detail.
+**Gene** - Input a gene or sequence name to limit nucleotide pairs plotted to just those from a specific sequence name contained in the deletion file.
+**CT File** - Text File in ct format describing secondary structure.
+See *File Descriptions* at bottom of README for more details.

 ### Execution Instructions
+`python contactDistanceHistogram.py DeletionFile.txt geneName SecondaryStructure.ct`
+Example: `python contactDistanceHistogram.py RNasePDeletions.txt rnasep RNasePSecondaryStructure.ct`

 ### Optional Inputs
+`--lengthAdjust` - Create background histogram from random Nt pairs that reflect the 1D length of deletions.
+`--seqLength INT` - Provide length of sequence in ct file to limit input deletion pairs to just those within the ct file.
+Useful for preventing "out of bounds" errors.

 ### Output Description
+Generates a pdf with 3 contact distance histograms, one of all contact distances in the deletion file, one of the 97th percentile and one of the 98th.
+All histograms are plotted over a histogram of all possible contact distances in the secondary structure.

 # deletionLengthDistribution.py